-Participating Faculty: Debra Bucher (Library), Eve D’Ambra (Art), Robert DeMaria (English), Curtis Dozier (Greek and Roman Studies), Marc Epstein (Religion), Don Foster (English), Dorothy Kim (English), Susan Donahue Kuretsky (Art), Brian R. Mann (Music), Ronald Patkus (Library), Christopher Raymond (Philosophy), David Tavárez (Anthropology), Denise A. Walen (Drama).
+Participating Faculty: Debra Bucher (Library), Eve D’Ambra (Art), Robert DeMariaa (English), Marc Epstein (Religion), J. Bert Lott (Greek and Roman Studies), Brian R. Mann (Music), Ronald Patkus (Library), Christopher Raymond (Philosophy), David Tavárez (Anthropology), Denise A. Walenb (Drama).

 The Medieval and Renaissance Studies program is designed to provide the student with a coherent, multidisciplinary, and cross-cultural course of study of the arts, history, literature, and thought from late antiquity to the 18th century.

 ProgramsMajorCorrelate Sequence in Medieval and Renaissance StudiesApproved Courses